darktable-org/dtdocs/content/module-reference/overview.md

 # module resizing

+## utility modules

-Some modules contain lists of infomation which can grow as more entries are added.
-To help manage screen real-estate, it is possible to shrink or expand the number of entries that are displayed in the list of a module.
-Place the mouse over an entry in the list, and hold Ctrl while scrolling your mouse wheel to increase or reduce the number of entries that are shown.
-If the list contains more entries that can be shown at one time, a scrollbar will appear to the right of the list, so that you can access the hidden entries.
+Some utility modules contain lists of infomation which can grow as more entries are added.
+To help manage screen real-estate, it is possible to increase or the number of entries that can be displayed before a scroll bar is added.
+Place the mouse over an entry in the list, and hold Ctrl while scrolling your mouse wheel to increase or reduce the maximum number of entries.
+If the list contains more entries than this maximum, a scrollbar will appear to the right of the list, so that you can access the hidden entries.

+Please note that it is not possible to extend these areas beyond the number of entries currently shown.
+If you attempt to do so using Ctrl+scroll, the maximum available size _will_ increase, and a toast message will appear informing you of the new maximum number of entries.
+However, the module itself will not be resized until its content exceeds the stored maximum.

+## processing modules

+Some processing modules contain drawn graphical elements that can take up too much or too little screen space depending on the width of your side panels.
+These drawing areas usually default to a 16:9 aspect ratio and can be similarly resized by hovering over them and holding Ctrl while scrolling.